alleyinteractive/wp-seo/readme.txt

 WordPress SEO allows you to customize the default format of `<title>` tags, `<meta>` descriptions, and `<meta>` keywords for your home page, single posts and custom post types, taxonomy and date archives, and more.

-Most of this customization happens on the WP SEO settings page, which you can access in the WordPress Dashboard.
-From the Dashboard, go to Settings > SEO.
+Most of this customization happens on the WP SEO settings page, which you can access in the Dashboard at Settings > SEO.

 === Basic usage ===